Abercrombie promises more styles, sizes for women

 Company executives also told analysts that the retailer plans to increase average selling prices in the mid-single digit range from 2014.

-Shares of Abercrombie's fellow 'A' teen retailers American Eagle and Aeropostale Inc ARO.N closed down 4 percent and 8 percent, respectively.

-American Eagle shares later rose 12 percent in extended trading, after it estimated better-than-expected results.
-Aeropostale was up 3 percent in after-hours trade.
+Aeropostale Inc ARO.N shares were down 8 percent on the New York Stock Exchange, while American Eagle Outfitters Inc (AEO.N) fell 3 percent.

-(Additional reporting by Siddharth Cavale and Maria Ajit Thomas; Writing by Rodney Joyce; Editing by Anthony Kurian and Joyjeet Das)
+(Additional reporting by Siddharth Cavale and Maria Ajit Thomas; Writing by Rodney Joyce; Editing by Kirti Pandey, Anthony Kurien and Joyjeet Das)